Estimated reading time: 7 minutes

-With around 250k algorithms on the platform, Traydstream is a SAAS based ecosystem designed to ingest and make trade processing data more efficient.
+With around 250k algorithms on the platform, Traydstream is a SaaS-based ecosystem designed to ingest and make trade processing data more efficient.

 #5 – Tradeassets

-The risk of financial exclusion at the corporate and bank level can have huge implications to trading businesses in emerging markets, but the effect of financial exclusion at the institutional can have an impact and disconnect at a level that is much greater for entire nations.
+The risk of financial exclusion at the corporate and bank level can have huge implications for trading businesses in emerging markets, but the effect of financial exclusion at the institutional level can have an impact and disconnect at a level that is much greater for entire nations.

 #6 – INTIX

-By transforming data into a new economic asset, capturing datapoints from many areas of a transaction banking business can help enhance processes such as credit scoring at a transactional level, trade distribution, liquidity monitoring and trade finance automation.
+By transforming data into a new economic asset, capturing data points from many areas of a transaction banking business can enhance processes such as credit scoring at a transactional level, trade distribution, liquidity monitoring, and trade finance automation.

-It’s often easy to have the impression that fintechs are taking away market share.
-However, the idea of partnership and collaboration, cross-selling and offering a fuller suite of products, as well as fintechs powering the backend (rather than front end) systems for banks is much more plausible.
+It’s often easy to have the impression that fintechs are taking away market share, however, the idea of partnership and collaboration, cross-selling and offering a broader suite of products, as well as fintechs powering the backend (rather than the front-end) systems for banks is much more plausible.

-Financial institutions and banks are however looking at addressing the market through open banking and platform initiatives where they offer finance through newer players, the key challenges remain however, in terms of kyc and money laundering.
+Financial institutions and banks are however looking at addressing the market through open banking and platform initiatives where they offer finance through newer players, the key challenges remain, however, in terms of KYC and money laundering.

 Ecosystems between fintechs and banks, banks and customers, and fintechs and fintechs continue to develop in the trade finance space.